BYU-ITC-544/milestones/milestone-3/Milestone 3: VM and Network Set Up.md

 ### Step 1: Installation

-You will be given 2 physical servers that your team will use for the entire semester.
-1 server will host your type 1 hypervisor and the other will act as a NAS for all your VM storage.
+You will be given a physical server that your team will use for the entire semester.
+The server will host your type 1 hypervisor.

-1. Download the TrueNAS core ISO
-1. Prepare a USB drive to install the ISO
-1. Install the NAS
-    - Make sure to set a secure password that you will not forget

 1. Download the ISO for your chosen hypervisor
 1. Prepare a USB drive to install the ISO
 1. Install the hypervisor
     - Make sure to set a secure password that you will not forget
+1. You will be using a NAS to store your team's VMs.
+Instructions on how to connect the NAS will be given during the lab period.

 ### Step 2: Configuring TrueNAS

 1. Create an appropriate folder structure within TrueNAS and give the needed folder(s) the correct permissions to be accessible from the hypervisor
 1. Add the TrueNAS folder to your hypervisor as storage

 ### Step 3: Networking